kyrers/kleros-RPSLS-contract/README.md

 This project contains the contract for the Kleros Rock-Paper-Scissor-Lizard-Spock test exercise.
 It also contains some tasks so one can interact with instances of the contract to explore how it works.
+Finally, an ignition module was created to deploy the `Hasher` contract to be used in the frontend;

 ### Project setup